Coping with coronavirus

 The most worrying aspect of the current crisis is the fact that most businesses will not have properly planned for or even thought about a healthcare emergency event on this level.
 Some organisations are encouraging staff to work from home to reduce risk of infection, in the complacent belief that their existing business continuity plans will be adequate to continue operations as normal.

-Lucien Wynn, COO at cloud communications provider Olive Communications, says: “Some of the larger FTSE-governed organisations, where there is an element of compliance, will be required by law to have a business continuity plan in place to remain compliant.
+Andy Jane, CTO at Olive Communications, says: “Some of the larger FTSE-governed organisations, where there is an element of compliance, will be required by law to have a business continuity plan in place to remain compliant.
 But with large privately owned enterprises it is likely to be a case of best endeavour, unless there is deemed to be a high risk within the business.”

 Organisations need to have a robust, rigorous and disciplined business continuity plan in place to enable the entire workforce, where possible, to work remotely and securely, while ensuring that business continuity is maintained, entirely independent of the office.
 The plan must then be regularly tested and effectively communicated to the workforce.